nbeaver/why-linux-is-better/README.rst

 http://xahlee.info/UnixResource_dir/_/fileCaseSens.html

-However, there is no shortage of opinions that case-sensitive filenames -- and even case-sensitivity in general -- was a bad decision.
+However, there is also no shortage of opinions that case-sensitive filenames -- and even case-sensitivity in general -- was a bad decision.

     Anecdotally, case sensitivity in programs is known to be error-prone for both beginners and experienced users.
 Bob Frankston, a Multics alumnus and the co-inventor of VisiCalc, once said it was the biggest mistake that Multics had inflicted on the world.

 https://www.ma.utexas.edu/pipermail/maxima/2003/004483.html

     Mac ＆ Windows users have to have filenames read to them over the phone by support techs.
 They have to be able to write little sticky notes to their mothers about how to open up the mail program, without worrying about how the filenames are capitalized.
 Haven't you ever fumed over a URL with initial-caps in the folder names in the path, having to fiddle with capitalization until you get a response that's anything but a 404?
 Haven't you ever been secretly pleased that e-mail addresses aren't case-sensitive?

 http://xahlee.info/UnixResource_dir/_/fileCaseSens.html

     One of the most pernicious problems with C-based languages is that they're case-sensitive.
 While this decision may have made sense in 1972 when the language was created, one wonders why the sins of Kernighan and Ritchie have been blindly perpetuated for the last thirty-three years.

     Unless you have extremely compelling reasons to make something case-sensitive, case insensitivity is a much more human being friendly design choice.
 Designing software that's easier for machines is questionable at best.

 http://blog.codinghorror.com/the-case-for-case-insensitivity/

     There is no longer any excuse for making humans learn and handle the quirks of the way computers store upper- and lower-case characters.
 Instead, software should handle the quirks of human language.

 http://tiamat.tsotech.com/case-sensitivity-sucks

     Since it appears to have manifested out of opinion rather than necessity, it could be said case-sensitivity is the worst way that modern technology sucks.

 http://www.raizlabs.com/graiz/2007/02/11/linuxunix-case-sensitivity/

     This is really stupid, it causes a ton of problems and there is no longer any good reason to have case sensitivity in an OS.

 http://www.somethinkodd.com/oddthinking/2005/10/27/the-case-for-case-preserving-case-insensitivity/